 Then you can work on the documentation:

 bundle exec rake generateto generate the very first preview.
-This will take a couple of minutes.
+This will take a minute.

 - Create/edit/update a page.
-The components/platforms documentation is located in
+The integration/platforms documentation is located in

 source/_docs/contains the Home Assistant documentation itself.